Radiators versus Underfloor Heating

-Radiators clutter rooms - standard radiators add nothing to the look of a room.
+Radiators clutter rooms - standard radiators only take away from the look of a nice room.

 You have to cut holes through your nice flooring for the pipes.

 Not used for half the year but you still have to look at them winter and summer.

 Curtains won't draw properly over them and if you don't have full lengh curtains then the ugly bottom of the radiator will be visible sticking out.

-Gradually go off colour/ get scratched dented and rusty.
+Radiators gradually go off colour, get scratched, dented and rusty.